-- · Continued the replacement of additional bed frames and mattresses across the Trust. - A new trauma service consumables contract is in place resulting in the removal of any ad hoc deliveries. - Rationalisation of continence products has reduced the type and volume and clinical waste disposal costs.
-There has been a 20% reduction in the number of items used over 12 months. - Initiate a change of a product for skin-prep used prior to cannulation/phlebotomy from the current option which uses a plastic and glass applicator to an impregnated wipe.
-This will reduce the number of delivery trips as it's a less bulky products and reduce clinical waste as the new product can be disposed of in the domestic waste stream. - Review undertaken of all procedure packs used across the Trust to reduce waste e.g., dressing changes, catheterisation, suturing and labour/ delivery.
+- Continued the replacement of additional bed frames and mattresses across the Trust: - A new trauma service consumables contract is in place resulting in removal of any ad hoc deliveries. - Rationalisation of continence products has reduced the type and volume of continence products and reduced the clinical waste disposal costs.
+There has been a 20% reduction in the number of items used over 12 months. - Initiate a change of a product for skin-prep used prior to cannulation/phlebotomy from the current one that uses a plastic and glass applicator to an impregnated wipe.
+This will reduce the number of delivery trips as it's a less bulky products and reduce clinical waste as the new product can be disposed of in the domestic waste stream. - Undertaken a review of all procedure packs used across the Trust to reduce waste e.g., dressing changes, catheterisation, suturing and labour/delivery.
 The Trust will continue working with NHS Supply Chain to get unnecessary items removed from the packs including cotton wool, plastic forceps and metal clips. - Implement use of reusable isolation gowns in relevant areas.
 Trauma and Orthopaedics (T&O) will be converting to reusable reinforced gowns in May 2024.
-Other areas to be reviewed for use during 2024/25 will include Maternity, Dermatology and Cardiology.
+Other areas still be worked on during 2024/24 with include Maternity, Dermatology and Cardiology.